halyph/old-octopress-blog/source/_posts/2015-09-25-programming-languages-to-native-code.markdown

 <div align="center"><span style="align: center; font-size: 64pt">~</span></div>

 Some time ago I had a pleasure to implement Ruby-based tool which theoretically must be easy to install and have no or limited dependencies.
-I've pick `JRuby` and packed/distribute the application as a `jar`.
+I've picked `JRuby` and packed/distribute the application as a `jar`.
 I.e. JRE was the single dependency I had.
 In general it was very nice distribution model despite the fact that non-Java users must install JRE (Java SE Runtime Environment) to run the application.

-All other approaches like Ruby, Python, Perl, etc. were not acceptable as they requires additional users efforts for tool installation and/or package distribution.
+All other approaches like Ruby, Python, Perl, etc. were not acceptable as they requires additional user's efforts for tool installation and/or package distribution.

 The idea was/is to have single native binary for all major platforms which requires no dependencies.
 Simply copy and run.

 Now, the question: did I have other alternatives to implement this tool?
 Could it be implemented as native static binary? - Answer - YES.
 But, at that time there were only two mature solutions (acceptable for me): C and C++.
 And neither of them were very good for tool implementation and prototyping at the same time.
 Also, as far as I know, it's not a simple task to implement really cross-platform app, at least for Windows/Linux/OSX in C/C++.
-It adds additional maintenance efforts which nice to omit.
+It adds additional maintenance efforts which I tried to avoid.

-Looking at this task I can imaging that this king of application nice to implement in [Go](https://golang.org).
-Go has everything I need for really cross-platform application development and single static binary which is awesome for tools/utilities writers.
+Looking now at this task I can say that this king of application is nice to implement in [Go](https://golang.org).
+Go has everything I need for really cross-platform application development and single static binary output which is awesome for tools/utilities writers.

-So, I decided to look around and understand which other popular languages support compilation/packaging to native (semi-)single static binary.
+I decided to look around and understand which other popular languages support compilation/packaging to native (semi-)single static binary.
 The term _"semi-single"_ static binary will be explained later.

 ## Compilers